The questions entrepreneurs ask

-Our Direct Investing division was launched in 2016, and since then we’ve invested ourselves wholeheartedly in helping Canadian entrepreneurs look for new ways to unlock additional capital and fuel their ambition.
+Our Private Capital division was launched in 2016, and since then we’ve invested ourselves wholeheartedly in helping Canadian entrepreneurs look for new ways to unlock additional capital and fuel their ambition.

 Below you will find our most frequently asked questions when clients approach us with a vision toward business expansion.